Skip to contents

 output_file = "gmoTree_codebook")

-You can also include the file extension, though it is optional:
+You can also include the file extension, although it is optional:

 codebook(